eliseuegewarth/Seven-Keys/Stylesheet.md

 ```
 ### 5.5 Control Structures (if, switch)

+Always use 'else' in kind 'if' control structures.
+In type 'switch' structures, 'cases' that represent the main flow must come before the cases that represent alternative flow or error messages.
-The stunderd to be following is without spaces between the control structute and the parentheses of condition, and between the operations of condition.
+The standard to be following is without spaces between the control structute and the parentheses of condition, and between the operations of condition.
 It's better using command operations as 'and', 'or', 'not', natives of c++.

 Bad code:
 ```c++